Between sleek blowouts and flippy layers, the time for the trusty hot curling brush is now.

 A styling essential or superfluous add-on?
 Scroll on below to read more about our thoughts on the hot curling brush.

 A heated curling brush, or an electric curling iron with a brush attachment, is exactly what you would imagine it to be: just like your regular round brush but with a plug.
-It pretty much looks like a curling iron with teeth, which, unlike your regular trusty iron, gives hair more of a smooth, blown-out finish versus tight, defined ringlets.
+It pretty much looks like a curling iron with teeth.
+Unlike your regular trusty iron, gives hair more of a smooth, blown-out finish versus tight, defined ringlets.
 It also can give you loose curls at the ends of your hair, but with a subtler spiral.

 1. Molten Waves